Kamran-Afzali/Kamran-Afzali.github.io/_posts/NIMG.md

 ### Images are arrays

 Numpy arrays can be used to represent neuroimaging objects.
 However, one feature that sets images apart from other types of data is the critical role that spatial relationships play in the understanding of images.
-This is so because adjacent areas of an image frequently depict objects that are situated close to one another in reality.
+This is so because adjacent areas of an image frequently represent objects that are situated close to one another in reality.
 These neighbourhood relationships should be used by image processing techniques.
 In contrast, there are times when these neighbourhood relationships impose limitations on the operations that can be performed on the images because we want to preserve these neighbourhood links despite subjecting the image to numerous transformations.

 ### Images can have two dimensions or more